8 Important Social Skills For Kids And How To Teach Them

 Sharing (Without Violating Boundaries!)

-• Talk about expected sharing, stressing that it’s a choice rather than a requirement and that everyone has the right to set boundaries with their possessions.
+• Talk about expected sharing, stressing that it’s a choice rather than a requirement and everyone has the right to set boundaries with their possessions.

 • Show children how to solve problems by suggesting trade-offs, taking turns, or figuring out new ways to include people without compromising their possessions.